lindacom/api/wordpress/README.md

 ```

-3. request a token to the Wordpress API: http://example.com/wp-json/jwt-auth/v1/token
+3. request a token to the Wordpress API: http://example.com/wp-json/jwt-auth/v1/token in POSTMAN to test the POST request
-4. make an authenticated request
+4. make an authenticated request using JQuery AJAX